gocrisp/store-locator/README.md

 storeLocator.init({
   component: document.getElementById('store-locator-map'),
   geoJsonUrl: '<URL from the GeoJSON connector>',
-  googleMapsApiKey: '<your Google Maps API key>',
+  loaderOptions: { apiKey: '<your Google Maps API key>' }, });
-});
 ```

-By default, this will use the center of the US and a zoom level of 4, but all [google maps options](https://developers.google.com/maps/documentation/javascript/overview#MapOptions) are configurable with the `googleMapsOptions` property.
+By default, this will use the center of the US and a zoom level of 4, but all [google maps options](https://developers.google.com/maps/documentation/javascript/overview#MapOptions) are configurable with the `mapsOptions` property.

 ## Example App